choria-io/go-choria/docs/content/adr/001/_index.md

 We created a Chained Token system in [#1900](https://github.com/choria-io/go-choria/issues/1900) that allows a Organization Issuer to delegate Client and Server creation to Chained Issuers.

-From a usage perspective you can say `tokens.ParseClientIDToken(t, pubk)` where the public key is the public part of the Organisation Issuer, even when the token `t` is signed by a Chain Issuer.
+From a usage perspective you can say `tokens.ParseClientIDToken(t, pubk)` where the public key is the public part of the Organization Issuer, even when the token `t` is signed by a Chain Issuer.
 The intention is to make the configuration of a chain much easier, you only have to configure the issuer for an Organization.

 Additionally the expiry of the Chain Issuer is encoded in the token, if the issuer expires first the issued token is also considered expired.